-New Year's Day

-Martin Luther King Day

-Veteran's Day

-President's Day Thanksgiving Day and the Day Following

-Memorial Day Christmas Day Independence Day Floating Holiday
+New Year's DayLabor DayMartin Luther King DayVeteran's DayPresident's DayThanksgiving Day and the Day FollowingMemorial DayChristmas DayIndependence Day2 Floating Holidays

 - B. If a holiday falls on a Sunday, it shall be observed on the following Monday.
-If a holiday falls on a Saturday, it shall be observed on the preceding Friday. - C. The Floating Holiday is in effect and is available for use on January 1 of each year.
-It may be taken by an employee, including a probationary employee, at any time during the calendar year, with prior approval of the Public Works Director, or his/her designee.
-The Floating Holiday shall not accumulate from year to year.
-When the floating holiday is taken, it is to be used in full increments (i.e. 8 hours for 1 FTE, 4 hours for .50 FTE) and is not to be split over more than one day. - D. All work performed on holidays shall be paid for at two (2) times the regular rate of pay for each hour actually worked, plus the guaranteed holiday pay. - E. Employees may take two unpaid holidays at any time during the calendar year, with prior approval of the Public Works Director or his/her designee, in accordance with State Senate Bill 5173.
+If a holiday falls on a Saturday, it shall be observed on the preceding Friday. - C. The Floating Holidays are in effect and available for use on January 1 of each year.
+They may be taken by an employee, including a probationary employee, at any time during the calendar year, with prior approval of the Public Works Director, or his/her designee.
+The Floating Holidays shall not accumulate from year to year.
+When a floating holiday is taken, it is to be used in full day increments (i.e. 8 hours for 1 FTE, 4 hours for .50 FTE) and is not to be split over more than one day. - D. All work performed on holidays shall be paid for at two (2) times the regular rate of pay for each hour actually worked, plus the guaranteed holiday pay. - E. Employees may take two unpaid holidays at any time during the calendar year, with prior approval of the Public Works Director or his/her designee, in accordance with RCW 1.16.050(3).
 Employees may take unpaid holidays for reasons of faith or conscience or an organized activity conducted under the auspices of a religious denomination, organization, or church.
 The unpaid holidays are in effect and available for use on January 1 of each year.
 The unpaid holidays must be taken in full work day increments and shall not accumulate from year to year.
-These unpaid holidays will not result in adjustments to seniority and will not impact accrual rates. - F. Employees who are on leave without pay, pursuant to ARTICLE 33 (Leave of Absence Without Pay), the day before or the day after a holiday, shall not receive compensation for the affected holiday. - G. Part-time employees accrue prorated holiday leave, based on the employee's established and approved FTE status.
+These unpaid holidays will not result in adjustments to seniority and will not impact accrual rates. - F. Employees who are on leave without pay, pursuant to ARTICLE 33 (Leave of Absence Without Pay), the day before or the day after a holiday, shall not receive compensation for the affected holiday.